Table of Contents

 Step 1: Make a Maturity Calibration

-A Maturity Calibration determines the relationship between the maturity and strength development of a specific concrete mix.
+A Maturity Calibration determines the relationship between a specific concrete mix’s maturity and strength development.

-To find this relationship, you make some samples with the concrete mixture that you will use in your project and instrument some of them with temperature sensors.
-The samples are then cured under the same conditions and the temperature history is measured using the sensors.
+To find this relationship, you make some samples with the concrete mixture you will use in your project and instrument some with temperature sensors.
+The samples are then cured under the same conditions, and the sensors measure the temperature history.
 Then, you need to perform break tests of the samples at different test ages to determine their compressive strength.
-Once that is done, plot the strength data from the break tests and the maturity from the temperature history in a graph.
-Lastly, find the best fitting curve through your data points, also known as the Maturity Curve.
+Once you complete that process, plot the strength data from the break tests and the maturity from the temperature history in a graph.
+Lastly, find the best fitting curve through your data points, known as the Maturity Curve.

 Step 2: Estimate the in-place strength